saifalseedi/edison/go/README.md

 go run temperature.go
 ```

-If the MQTT client connects, you can observe the changes on the relayr Dashboard on the temperature sensor.
+If the MQTT client connects, you can observe the changes on the relayr Dashboard of the temperature sensor.

 ### Example 3 (buzzer.go)